The Timeline Bar shows the currently active timeline. Through this control you can add and remove instances to a timeline and edit its properties.

 - Property track: Represented as a row with an icon of the corresponding property being affected by the track.
 They can be moved to and from property track folders or the root of the parent track by dragging and dropping.
 They can not be moved outside of their parent track.

 - Property keyframe: Represented by light blue square in the same row as the property track they are contained by.

 - Track folder: Represented as a row with an icon of a folder.
-These are used to organize elements in a timeline, should it be needed.
+These are used to organise elements in a timeline, should it be needed.
 A track folder can have nested tracks as well as other track folders.
 They can be moved to and from track folders or the root of the timeline by dragging and dropping.

 - Property track folder: Represented as a row with an icon of a folder.
-These are used to organize elements in a track, should it be needed.
+These are used to organise elements in a track, should it be needed.
 A property track folder can have nested property tracks as well as other property track folders, they can be moved to and from property track folders or the root of the corresponding track by dragging and dropping.
 Property track folders can not be moved outside their corresponding track.